opensearch-project/documentation-website/_security/access-control/users-roles.md

 #### Tenant permissions

-If you use tenants to split work between teams or projects, use the all (`*`) option followed by the **Read only** option, as demonstrated in the following image:
+If you use tenants to split work between teams or projects, use the all (`*`) option followed by the **Read only** option, as shown in the following image.

 ![creating role]({{site.url}}{{site.baseurl}}/images/role_creation_read_only.png)

 After setting all permission types and defining the role, you can map the role directly to a user on the role's **Mapped users** tab.
-Select **Map users** and then choose a user to map to the role, as outlined in the following example:
+Select **Map users** and then choose a user to map to the role, as shown in the following image.

 ![mapping users]({{site.url}}{{site.baseurl}}/images/mapping-users.png)